operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/operator-scope.md

 ### Watching resources in all Namespaces (default)

-A [Manager][ctrl-manager] is initialized with no Namespace option specified, or `Namespace: ""` will watch all Namespaces:
+A [Manager][ctrl-manager] is initialized with no Cache option specified, or with a Cache.DefaultNamespaces of `Namespace: ""` will watch all Namespaces:

 ```go